Alocasia reginula (Alocasia 'Black Velvet') Indoor Care, Propagation, Problems and Solutions

 Watering

-Water Alocasia reginula thoroughly during the growing season while allowing the top 2 inches of soil to dry out between waterings to maintain the soil moderately moist.
+Water your Alocasia reginula thoroughly in spring and summer while allowing the top 2 inches of soil to dry out between waterings.
+Maintain the soil moderately moist and avoid overwatering to prevent rotting and yellowing leaves.

-Decrease watering during the cold season to keep the soil barely moist but never allow the soil to dry out completely.
+Decrease watering in fall and winter to keep the soil barely moist as growth is minimal at this time.
+Do not allow the soil to dry out completely to prevent wilting and drooping leaves.

 Underwatering will signal dormancy to the plant which may cause the leaves to start dying in readiness for dormancy.

 Alocasia Black Velvet does not like soggy soil as it is prone to fungal infestations like root-rot and leaf spot disease.
-Therefore, confirm that the pot has a drainage hole and that the soil drains easily to prevent it from getting soggy.
+Therefore, confirm that the pot has a drainage hole and that the soil drains easily to prevent waterlogging.

 Light Requirements